FREE CASE REVIEW

-Call One of the Best Negligent Security Lawyers in Houston, TX
+Call an Experienced Negligent Security Lawyers in Houston, TX

 Joe Stephens is not only recognized as a top Houston auto injury law firm, he is also known across Texas as the “go to” lawyer for negligent security cases.
 Joe Stephens has had the opportunity to evaluate many negligent security cases, and knows when it is likely that a business must pay.
 Generally, the business must have history of crimes on its premises or around it that makes it foreseeable that someone could be harmed.
 Mr. Stephens hires the best security consultants in the United States to evaluate the risks the business should have protected against, and if the case merits will take the case to a jury trial.

 If you or your family has experienced an injury or wrongful death due to negligence of a security company, you need an experience Houston security negligence injury attorney handling your case.
 Attorney Joe Stephens is a double board certified personal injury attorney with over 30 years of trial experience.